 The lens houses with 11 elements in 8 groups with 1 piece of High Refractive elements, 3 pieces of Low Dispersion elements and 1pc of Apodisation element.
 This optical design is proven to deliver images with extreme sharpness and limit the chromatic abberations at its lowest.
 Floating design is also adopted to ensure a superb performance even in close focusing distance.
 The enclosure of the lens is fully made of metal to strengthen its durability.
 Canon EF, Nikon F, Sony FE, Sony Alpha and Pentax K mounts are available.

-, but... the sample images appear to have been heavily edited in Photoshop CS5.
-For example, here's the full EXIF from Sample Image #1
+Note from Sean: Laowa has sample photos for the lens on its website, but... the sample images appear to have been heavily edited in Photoshop CS5.
+For example, here's the full EXIF from Sample Image #1.